strapdata/elassandra/docs/elassandra/source/enterprise.rst

 ......................................................................

 Elasticsearch authentication settings are defined in **conf/elasticsearch.yml**.
-To be effective, these settings must be the same on all nodes of a Cassandra datacenter.
+To be effective, these settings must be the same on all the nodes of a Cassandra datacenter.

 .. cssclass:: table-bordered